How to localize (translate) your DevExpress .NET products?

 Download satellite assemblies from the Localization Service.
 You will receive a self-extracting archive with compiled assemblies and source files for all projects of a requested language.
 Unpack the files and find sources in the Sources directory.

-If you are using DevExpress 11.2 or older.
+If you are using DevExpress 11.2 or older.1.
+Download archive for the version of the suite you use.

 If you are using DevExpress 11.2 or older and need to modify satellites assemblies.